atonderski/neuro-ncap/README.md

 This is the official repository for NeuroNCAP: Photorealistic Closed-loop Safety Testing for Autonomous Driving

 Code will be released soon!
+In the mean time, see more examples on [our project page](https://research.zenseact.com/publications/neuro-ncap/).